 Daily, 24 hours

-Gram stain: 2 hours after receipt of the specimen in the laboratory.
+Gram stain: 1 hour for CSF after receipt of the specimen in the laboratory.
 Preliminary culture reports available after 24 hours.
 Culture reports of no growth will be issued after 72 hours.
 Completion of culture reports may take 3-4 days after receipt of the specimen when multiple isolates are found.